caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-03.md

 On one hand, i could just mention that the watchman is my old acquaintance and waive the rest of the questions off.

 On the other, that's not my goal.
-I'm suppose to be writing a memoir or something.
+I'm supposed to be writing a memoir or something.
 So lets go into the past details.

 ...